Quantum Discrepancy: A Non-Commutative Version of Combinatorial Discrepancy: General Upper Bounds

-\end{prf} \begin{rem} Consider $Y$ as a random object and $\varphi(x,Y)$ as a random function such that for any realization $y$ of $Y$ its value, $\varphi(x;y)$, is an $L$-Lipschitz real-valued function on compact set $C$.
-Then, by the previous lemma, for any $\Delta,\epsilon>0$
+\end{proof} \begin{corollary} Suppose $Y$ is a random object and the random function $\varphi(x,Y)$ has the property that for any realization $y$ of $Y$ its value, $\varphi(x;y)$, is an $L$-Lipschitz real-valued function on a compact set $C$.
+Then, for any $\Delta,\epsilon>0$